Frequently Asked Questions

-Figma – Currently our primary tool and UI kit are in Figma.
-Our Figma Kit is not gated on Figma so you should be able to easily join our v2 Figma team and enable the Figma UI Kit libraries by following the .
-Make sure to join our to stay up-to-date on the design system and engage with our community.
+Figma – Currently our primary tool and UI Kit are on Figma.
+Our Figma Kit is not gated on Figma so you should be able to easily join our v2 Figma team and enable the Figma UI Kit libraries by following the directions on our website.
+Make sure to join our DDS Teams channel to stay up to date on the design system and engage with our community.

-Adobe XD – We are collaborating with the DellTechnologies.com design team to develop our Adobe XD UI kit, and should have it available soon.
-In the meantime, the on SharePoint for users logged in via VPN.
+Adobe XD – We are collaborating with the DellTechnologies.com Design team to develop our Adobe XD UI Kit, and should have it available soon.

-Horizontal navigation is included in the Masthead component in the DDS 2 UI Kit.
+Horizontal navigation is included in the Masthead component in the DDS v2 UI Kit.
 We recommend that product teams pull assets from the DDS library as opposed to taking directly from the Unified Masthead documentation.
-Footer components are available in the Footer DDS 2 UI Kit.
+Footer components are available in the Footer DDS v2 UI Kit.

-For Masthead code contact the DDS team through our .
+For Masthead code contact the DDS team through our contact form.

 I need a filled version of an icon.
 How can I find that?

-The specifies NOT to use filled icons, but if you feel it is necessary to have one, please create a proposed solution and verify it with the Accessibility Team and Engineering so it can be added to the library.
-You can first reach out to @Diaz, Michael if you have questions.
+If you feel it is necessary to have a filled icon, please create a proposed solution and verify it with the Accessibility and Engineering Team, so it can be added to the library.

-A recommended work-around for filling an icon is found in our Button component.
-Instead of adding a fill to an icon or changing its fill color when selected, this pattern fills the area around the icon instead of the icon itself.
-If the icon were the only selectable element, it would be difficult to see and understand where the target is, and to implement a focus state.
+In this case, it is recommended instead of adding a fill to an icon or changing its fill color when selected, fill the area around the icon instead of the icon itself.
+If the icon were the only selectable element, it would be difficult to see and understand where the target is and to implement a focus state.

 TechnicalCopy link to this section

-Why were element and class names changed in DDS2?
+Why were element and class names changed in DDS v2?

 In any versioned framework, major revisions are usually considered breaking changes.
 This is an unfortunate side effect of a major upgrade.
 We try very hard to not release breaking changes with every version we put out, but there comes a time when foundational changes need to be made in order to promote cleaner, faster development in the future.
 It is sometimes inevitable.

-I can't use a component from DDS1 while using DDS2.
+I can't use a component from DDS v1 while using DDS v2.
 What can be done?

-Officially, there is no support for using both DDS1 and DDS2 at the same time because, , a major version change indicates incompatible API changes.
+Officially, there is no support for using both DDS v1 and DDS v2 at the same time because, following [semantic versioning] as we are (https://semver.org/), a major version change indicates incompatible API changes.
 That’s not to say there is never a solution, but there may not be.
 Contact DDS to see if a workaround already exists.